tidev-cellar/cspec/README.md

 - When writing a CSPEC, try and provide good examples of the problem and/or use cases to help illustrate the need
 - If there are open / unresolved issues, create a section listing them for feedback and resolution
 - Link to other resources (documentation, references, etc) and don't always assume the reader knows or can find them.
 Make it easy for them.
 - Make sure the CSPEC is narrowly _focused_ around a specific API, etc. Broad brush features or suggestions will not be helpful or approved for consideration.
-The goal for the CSPEC is to provide enough detail to implement, test and document.
+The goal for the CSPEC is to provide enough detail to discuss and debate and if approved, then to implement, test and document.

 ## Legal Stuff